This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 Formula Fed Baby Suddenly Refusing Bottle

-If instead of breastmilk, your baby is suddenly refusing formula, then these tips are just for you.
+If instead of breastmilk, your baby is refusing formula all of a sudden, then these tips are just for you.

 1) Are you Mixing the Correct Ratio of Formula and Water?